 You pay your MIP in two parts.
 The first is Upfront MIP, which is paid at closing as an addition to your loan balance with no direct payment due at closing.
 Upfront MIP ranges from 0.35 to 1.75 percent of your total loan balance.
 The MIP amount you pay is based on location, or the costs for housing in your property's county.

 The second part is your Annual MIP, which is paid in installments as part of your monthly mortgage payment.
-Annual MIP ranges from 0.35 to 1.35 percent annually, although it can reach 1.55 percent in high-cost areas, such as New York; Potomac, Md; and Orange County, Calif.
+Annual MIP ranges from 0.35 to 1.35 percent annually, although it can reach 1.55 percent in high-cost areas, such as New York, Potomac, Maryland, and Orange County, California.

 Because the MIP varies greatly depending on the location of your property, a generalized cost comparison between FHA loans and non-FHA loans is impractical.
 Your FHA loan officer can more accurately calculate the options for your specific property and give you a more reliable cost comparison.